NITK-CDS/Data-Science/Miscelleneous/Load & Unload/README.md

 2. **HDF5 (Hierarchical Data Format version 5)**: Think of this as a fancy filing system specifically designed for storing large and complex datasets.
 It's great for models with lots of data.

 3. **Joblib**: Similar to Pickle, Joblib is another tool for saving and loading objects.
-It's especially good for saving big arrays of numbers, like the ones often used in machine learning.
+It's especially good for saving big arrays of numbers, like the ones often using numpy arrays.

 Using any of these methods ensures that we can easily preserve our trained models and use them whenever we need to, without the hassle of retraining every time.